sagsn0202/TIL/Summary/codecademy/codecademy_numpy.md

 *Remember, because we're using a random number generator, we'll get a slightly different result each time.
 With the large* `size` *we chose, the calculated probability should be accurate to about 2 decimal places.*

 **So, our basketball player has a roughly 20% chance of making 4 baskets.**

+#### Python2

+If you do not include below, Python will assume you want integer division (an integer divided by an integer).
+Naturally, integer division returns an integer.

+* float()
+* period